CodePushGo/website/src/content/blog/en/cross-platform-uiux-best-practices-for-capacitor-apps.md

 ### Test Automation Tools

 Automated testing is essential for maintaining quality across platforms.
-Here are some tools that work well with Capacitor apps:
+Here are some tools that work well with React Native apps:

 -   **End-to-End Testing**: Use [Cypress](https://www.cypress.io/) for: